diatomzone/diatomzone.github.io/collections/_articles/uncategorized/thoughts-lupin.md

 ## analysis

-supposedly it's like scooby doo if it was bad

-also my friends and i have agreed the best lupin movie is dreamworks' "the bad guys"!<sup>1</sup> thank you the bad guys! {{site.data.emojis.loveimages}}
+my friends and i have agreed the best lupin movie is dreamworks' "the bad guys"!<sup>1</sup> thank you the bad guys! {{site.data.emojis.loveimages}}

 ---

 ## THE sandbox anime of all time

-i forgot who called lupin a sandbox anime/build-a-bear series but that's exactly the appeal to me!!
+i forgot who called lupin a sandbox anime/build-a-bear series but that's exactly what appeals to me!!

 against all odds, the long-running, continuity-less structure packed with wildly different tones and conflicting characterizations actually works in the series' favor!

 1. it makes the series and characters feel complex and timeless -- while each member of lupingang might have 1-3 character traits per work LMAO, multiply that by 2309483 versions of themselves... from wacky cartoon slapstick to whatever was going on in twcfm, they've done it all in every decade, THEY HAVE THE RANGE!! i adore the sense that no matter what changes, the core cast will always be the most important part of each other's lives... literally the blorbesties of all time OUGH

-2. with so much material and zero canon, you're free to build the most compelling version of the series and characters with whatever appeals most to you!<sup>2</sup> {{site.data.emojis.evil}} i personally enjoy tumbling the characters in a washer of goofs 'n gags while extrapolating their extremely human and tragic existences for an underlying "depth of flavor" 😌 cooking hacks!
+2. with so much material and zero "canon", you're free to build the most compelling version of the series and characters with whatever appeals most to you!<sup>2</sup> {{site.data.emojis.evil}} i personally enjoy tumbling the characters in a washer of goofs 'n gags while extrapolating their extremely human and tragic existences for an underlying "depth of flavor" 😌 cooking hacks!

 ---